 - Combine data about parties that participate in trade with other parties which allows banks to recognize unusual trading activities

-- Use separate data warehouse from multiple departments and combining them into a single global repository in Hadoop for analysis
+- Use separate data warehouses from multiple departments and combine them into a single global repository in Hadoop for analysis

-- Construct a new score of risk in customer portfolio since an accurate score allows banks to manage its exposure better
+- Construct a new score of risk in the customer portfolio since an accurate score allows banks to manage their exposure better

 - Risk Management